Europeans brace for hard winter as energy price surge hits households | DW | 21.09.2021

 There have also been issues with the alternatives.
 Demand for liquefied natural gas (LNG) has been rising fast around the world, particularly in Asia due to rapid economic and population growth.
 That has hit supply to Europe, with a significant drop in imports in 2021 compared with 2020.

-Coal is another alternative but the price is also now routinely at record highs, partly due to the gas crisis but also because of the bloc's increasingly strict climate change policies.
+Coal is another alternative, but the price is also now routinely at record highs, partly due to the gas crisis but also because of the bloc's increasingly strict climate change policies.
 The EU's carbon market is experiencing an unprecedented price boom.
-The EU's Emissions Trading System (ETS) sees the owners trade "carbon credits," which allow them to emit CO2 at a cost dictated by the market.
+The EU's emissions trading system (ETS) sees the owners trade "carbon credits," which allow them to emit carbon dioxide at a cost dictated by the market.
 The price has been hitting new records all year, a trend that is likely to continue.

 As a result of this and the rise in the carbon price, Europe's energy price crisis has led to accusations that the bloc's climate change policies are to blame, the charge being that the transition to a climate-neutral future is too expensive for consumers.

-The transition to renewable energy requires a lot of investment, but that's not the main reason why electricity prices are surging
+The transition to renewable energy requires a lot of investment, but that's not the main reason for surging electricity prices

-In the European Parliament last week, during a debate on the European Commission's "Fit for 55" climate legislation proposals, several MEPs spoke of anger expressed by citizens at how climate change policies were affecting energy prices.
+In the European Parliament last week, during a debate on the European Commission's "Fit for 55" climate legislation proposals, several European lawmakers spoke of anger expressed by citizens at how climate change policies were affecting energy prices.

-However, Frans Timmermans, the European Commission's climate action commissioner, rejected this, saying the gas shortage was the primary reason for the energy crisis and that increasing costs strengthened the argument for speeding up the transition to renewable sources.
+However, Frans Timmermans, the European Commission vice president in charge of climate issues, has rejected the charge, saying the gas shortage was the primary reason for the energy crisis and that increasing costs strengthened the argument for speeding up the transition to renewable sources.

 The overall picture is very complex. but for consumers all across Europe, it's quite simple: Their heating and electricity costs a lot more.
 The scenario governments are desperate to avoid ahead of the winter is blackouts, for consumers and businesses alike.